jxlxx/homebase/docs/SETUP.md

    terragrunt apply
    ```

-   Parameters such as location, server type, SSH key name, and Git repo URL are set inside the Terragrunt file.
+   Parameters such as location, server type, SSH key name, repo URL, and branch are set inside the Terragrunt file.
 Update them as needed before applying.
+For private repositories, you can either embed a short-lived personal access token in the HTTPS URL or configure an SSH deploy key and switch `repo_url` to the SSH form (`git@...`) after adding the key to cloud-init (see notes below).

 2. **DNS** – provisions the `jxlxx.org` zone using Hetzner DNS and creates A records for every service (including Authelia at `auth.jxlxx.org`):